maximilien/knfun/docs/deploy.md

 2. `docker.io/${DOCKER_USERNAME}/watson-fn`
 3. `docker.io/${DOCKER_USERNAME}/summary-fn`

 You can use these images to deploy the functions into your Knative cluster with the `kn` CLI.

+You are welcome to use my images at:

+1. ``docker.io/drmax/twitter-fn:latest`
+2. `docker.io/drmax/watson-fn:latest`
+3. `docker.io/drmax/summary-fn:latest`